Sharing Clips

 }

-When no clip information for the provided Snap Result could be loaded, the following method is called in your ClipShareFragmentResultListener:
+When no clip information for the provided Snap Result could be loaded, the following method is called in your ClipShareFragmentResultListener

 override fun clipShareFragmentDidFailLoadingClip(fragment: ClipShareFragment) {